 The water is between 15 and 29°C depending on the aquarium and the regions that they represent.

 It should take around 2 hours.

 There will be 1 temporary exhibition per year.

-There will be a reception area for classes and a picnic area.
+There is be a reception area for classes and a picnic area.

 Yes, a fast-food restaurant.